2023 State of Data Infrastructure — Key Trends from Matt Turck’s MAD Landscape

 How not to get overwhelmed by this big ecosystem

 Try not to adopt tools until there is a clear use case.
-Pedram Navid shared some great advice on Linkedin: start with the simplest stack using BigQuery, Fivetran, and HEX.
-This way, you’ll have a serverless cloud data warehouse (BigQuery), a pay-as-you-go data ingestion tool that “just works“ (Fivetran), and a flexible low-floor, high-ceiling tool for analytics and reporting (HEX).
+You can start with the simplest stack using BigQuery, an ingestion tool, and a notebook tool for analytics.
+This way, you’ll have a serverless cloud data warehouse (BigQuery), a pay-as-you-go data ingestion tool, and a flexible, low-floor, high-ceiling tool for analytics and reporting (HEX).

 If you enjoy reading more condensed overviews of blog posts and trends in the data industry, subscribe to the “Cut to the chase” newsletter.